 Before starting any reputation repair work, there needs to be a detailed analysis to understand the gravity of the situation and the reasons behind it.

-Reputation damage can happen for a number of reasons
+Reputation damage can happen for several reasons

 - Low service standards